Dental Implants in Etobicoke

 During dental implant surgery, your oral surgeon will administer anesthesia to make you comfortable during the procedure.

-As you recover, you will need to eat a soft diet for the first couple of weeks to avoid any pain or irritation.
+As you recover, you should eat a soft diet for the first couple of weeks to avoid any pain or irritation.

 - How long does the dental implant process take?